 Having multiple digital characters will confuse potential identity thieves and hackers.
 There are various ways you can achieve this;

 - Use separate email addresses for private communications and official (workplace) communications.
 Never use the two interchangeably.

-- Create one email identity for use in government and bank and finance related communications such as insurance, home loans, and credit companies.
-This email should NEVER feature in social media sites such as Facebook, Twitter, and Instagram.
+- Create one email identity for use in government and bank and finance-related communications such as insurance, home loans, and credit companies.
+This email should NEVER feature on social media sites such as Facebook, Twitter, and Instagram.